 Fresno State assistant women's soccer coach Lauren McAdam was selected as the profession's next generation, earning a spot in the NSCAA 30 Under 30 Program.

-Lauren McAdam enters her second season as an assistant coach of the Fresno State women's soccer team under head coach Brian Zwaschka.
-McAdam joined Fresno State on July 24, 2013 as a goalie specialist and made an immediate impact in her first season with the Bulldogs.
+Lauren McAdam has served as an assistant coach of the Fresno State women's soccer team for two consecutive seasons under head coach Brian Zwaschka.
+McAdam joined Fresno State on July 24, 2013 as a goalie specialist and made an immediate impact as a member of the Bulldog coaching staff.

 In her first year with the team McAdam helped the squad to a second place finish in Mountain West with a 10-8-2 overall record and 7-2-1 record in MW play while ending the season on an eight-game unbeaten streak as they headed into the conference tournament.

 Under her guidance junior goalkeeper Katie Devault ranked second in the MW with 94 saves and a .839 save percentage and was also named MW Defensive Player of the Week three consecutive weeks in a row (Oct.
 7-21).
 McAdam's defensive leadership also helped the Bulldogs record seven shutouts in 2013.

 In 2014 McAdam was announced as a member of the National Soccer Coaches Association of America 30 Under 30 Program by the Association.
 In a pool of over 600 applicants, McAdam was announced as one of 30 (15 women and 15 men) who will participate in the 2014-15 cohort of the NSCAA year-long education and mentorship program for a select few up-and-comers.